mckennatim/v17old/ablank/README.md

 ### 2/4/21 4-abplank_hashroute_responsive-data
 In this iteration I dumped react-router opting using a `Ctrl` component that listens for `window.onhashchange` then sets the page based on that.
 That gets you <> navigation via your browser buttons.
 The other way to set a page is programatically from a nav bar or something.
 ### 2/5/21 5-ablank_hash_resp.data_grid
-Navbar is on its own, Jobs, AddJob and Help are in the container
+Navbar is on its own, Jobs, AddJob and Help are in the grid container
 ### 2/5/21 6-git-test
+see git notes above
+### 2/5/21 07ablank-acontext-onresize-onhashchange
+moving functionality from App to context
-###
+### 2/5/21 08ablank-lazyload